factionsecurity/factionsecurity.github.io/docs/reporting/code-block-themes.md

 Two details worth knowing if you write your own:

-- **Put the background on `td`, not on the table.** Word ignores a table's own `background-color` when the report is converted to DOCX, so a panel coloured at the table level comes out unshaded in the downloaded document.
+- **Put the background on `td`, not on the table.** Word ignores a table's own `background-color` when the report is converted to DOCX, so a panel colored at the table level comes out unshaded in the downloaded document.
-- **Keep `td` in front of the gutter selector.** A bare `.code-block-gutter` loses to `.code-block td`, and your line numbers would come out in the code colour.
+- **Keep `td` in front of the gutter selector.** A bare `.code-block-gutter` loses to `.code-block td`, and your line numbers would come out in the code color.

-The short padding rows at the top and bottom of the panel take the panel colour on their own — you do not need a rule for them.
+The short padding rows at the top and bottom of the panel take the panel color on their own — you do not need a rule for them.

 ## Dark themes